Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 Refer to [Data Files Corrupted on Replica Shard](scenarios/data_files_corrupted_on_replica_shard.md).

-## Common Problems.Data Files are Corrupted On Entire Index
+## Data Files are Corrupted On Entire Index

 ### Description